mattfsourcecode/fastify-swc-typescript-server/README.md

 This project utilizes Fastify, TypeScript, and SWC to create a robust and efficient server.
 Fastify's scalability, TypeScript's strong typing and advanced features, and SWC's transpilation contribute to the server's performance.
 Notably, the `typescript` package is not a dependency, as SWC handles the transpilation independently.
 In development mode, the server updates quickly to reflect changes in source files or tests.
 In production, it operates on optimized JavaScript.

+This server template offers a highly advantageous platform for the swift development of [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing), which are integral to modern cloud-based applications.
+These functions, executed in cloud environments, absolve developers from the complexities of managing server infrastructure, concentrating instead on coding.
+They react to events, such as HTTP requests or database changes, and automatically scale with the demand, making them ideal for fluctuating workloads.

 ## Scripts

 ### `Install`